Not Getting Enough Sleep? You're Not Alone

 Easy Techniques to Fall Asleep Faster

-easy exercises that you can do that will help you relax, and each of them can be done in ten minutes or less.
+Want to try it out for yourself?
+There are several easy exercises that you can do that will help you relax, and each of them can be done in ten minutes or less.
 Whether you choose one of these or find another for yourself, we hope you find them helpful. • Give yourself some love.
 It may sound funny, but when you wrap your arms around yourself and give yourself a hug, it actually sets off a complex series of interactions within your brain.
 Deep in the amygdala, signals get sent out that release several different biochemicals, including oxytocin, that offset stress reactions such as elevated blood pressure, increased levels of adrenaline, and high levels of the stress hormone cortisol. • Go slack jawed.
 That sounds just awful, and like a stressor in and of itself, but there’s science behind it.
 According to neuropsychologist Marsha Lucas, PhD., “Relaxing your tongue and jaw sends a message to your brain stem and limbic system to turn off the stress hormones adrenaline and cortisol.”
 Though it might feel awkward and strange, Lucas says that if you allow your tongue to roll around limply in your mouth and then open your mouth, your jaw automatically loosens.
 “These exercises help bring our parasympathetic nervous system online, which tells our bodies to rest and restore.”
 Just try to replicate the way that you look when you’re most deeply asleep, drooling all over your pillow, and you’ll have the movement down cold.